 Sometimes, showing up is the biggest victory.

 Although training for and racing marathon-distance events (26.2 miles or 42 kilometers) is my preferred type of running, I recognize that it isn’t everyone’s cup of tea.
 It doesn’t matter.
-I’d argue that getting into a regular running routine, whether you are formally training for and later, completing an event or not, can still have a transformative effect on your life and how you view yourself.
+I’d argue that getting into a regular running routine, whether you are formally training for and later, completing an event or not, can still transform your life and how you view yourself.
 If you’re interested in starting, I’d first recommend the following:

 Precious few other activities exist out there that we can say both we and our great-ancestors have done, but running is one of them.
 When I began seriously endurance-running training in 2007, I never would have imagined that it would have such a transformational effect on my life.